vakleks/python_crash_course/README.md

 # python_crash_course
-summary and solutions to the problems of the course by Eric Mathes
+summary and solutions to the tasks from the course by Eric Mathes